 Creditor and Boy Scouts attorneys argued for several weeks over the proposed victim deadline.
 In its initial filing, the Boy Scouts proposed an 80-day window for sex abuse victims to file a claim.
 The original proposal was denied in favor of a lengthier window for abuse survivors to file in.

 The newly agreed-upon deadline offers victims up to six months to submit a claim.
-All sex abuse claims against the Boy Scouts must be filed by 5 pm EST on Wednesday, November 16, 2020.
+All sex abuse claims against the Boy Scouts must have been filed by 5 pm EST on Wednesday, November 16, 2020.

 The Boy Scouts Will Market The Deadline